mding0222/bridge-asset-analytics/README.md

-# Bridge Asset Condition Reporting and Analytics Platform
+# Bridge Asset Analytics

+## Project Overview

+This project demonstrates an end-to-end bridge asset analytics workflow using MySQL and Power BI.

+The objective is to simulate how a transport agency can analyse bridge condition, inspection records, defects and maintenance information to support infrastructure planning and maintenance prioritisation.

+The project includes:

+- Database design (Star Schema)
+- SQL data analysis
-SQL | Power BI | Python
+- Power BI dashboard development

-An infrastructure data analytics project demonstrating relational database design, SQL querying, data transformation and Power BI dashboard development using bridge asset, inspection and maintenance datasets.
+- Infrastructure asset performance reporting